bartbols/MUSHAR-toolbox/README.md

-## MUSHAR-toolbox
-## A MATLAB toolbox for three-dimensional reconstruction and analysis of muscle shape and architecture.
+## MUSHAR: A MATLAB toolbox for three-dimensional reconstruction and analysis of muscle shape and architecture.

 ## Features
 1. Establish point-to-point correspondence on surface and inside volumes through non-rigid registration of distance maps (using [Elastix](https://elastix.lumc.nl/)).